Second Charge Mortgages

 Here are some examples of why you may want to use a second charge mortgage:

-If you have a higher credit score now compared to when you took out your first mortgage, you may not want to remortgage because you could have to pay a higher interest rate on the value of your entire mortgage.
+If your credit score is higher now than when you took out your first mortgage, you may not want to remortgage because you could have to pay a higher interest rate on the value of your entire mortgage.

 Because you can secure a second charge mortgage against your property, they usually have cheaper interest rates than unsecured borrowing forms.

-Later down the line, having your debts consolidated can also improve your future remortgaging options.
+Later down the line, consolidating your debts can also improve your future remortgaging options.

 Avoiding Early Repayment Charges (ERCs)